iamkanishka/DecalrativeProgrammingswithAngularandRXJS/README.md

 1. Introduction to Declarative Reactive Programming vs Imperative Programming in Angular-RXJS.
 2. Setup Angular Project and Firebase Database step by step. install RXJS Latest Version.
 3. Get Posts From firebase API using HTTPClient.
 Call in Component ngOnInit with Subscribe.
+4. Format Posts Response usinh RXJS Map operator and display in the template.